 Cycle Route : Cudmore Grove to The Company Shed (and back again)

-After a slightly overcast day yesterday, a glorious morning saw up pop our bikes on the cycle rack and head over to Mersea Island for a leisurely ride.
-We parked up at Cudmore Grove (link on East Mersea, which offers a big sandy beach and a huge expanse of grassland.
-Word of warning : you do have to pay to park, and at £2.20 to park on public land, you would want the toilets there to be in a better state of repair!
+This gentle ride starts out at Cudmore Grove Country Park on East Mersea, which offers a big sandy beach and a huge expanse of grassland.
+Word of warning : you do have to pay to park, and hopefully the toilets are in better condition that when we visited for this ride.

 But it’s a good base to start a lovely 12-mile, almost virtually flat, cycle ride that takes you all the way into West Mersea, with plenty of options for refreshment stops.
 I’ve set up a Google Pedometer map as before, here’s an overview pic of the route, and click on the image to load the full version